intenseC/OmniTFTlib/README.md

 This project brings together amazing fonts from the UTFT library and rich LCD support that Adafruit libraries provide.
 And I added there delayless touchpad polling as well.

-WinAVR required to compile the whole thing.
+Precompiled binaries included.
+Eclipse + WinAVR required to recompile the whole thing.